 Put it on the Plastic

 Many cruise lines now have their own credit cards with which you can earn reward points.
 Cruise lines including Royal Caribbean, Norwegian Cruise Line, and Carnival Cruise Line all offer different credit card programs that let you earn points towards cruise discounts, onboard credit, and even free cruises.
-We have taken advantage of these programs to get two free three day Bahamas cruises and have another “free” cruise planned for next year courtesy of our cruise line credit card.
+We have taken advantage of these programs for a few free three day Bahamas cruises courtesy of our cruise line credit card.

 What are your secrets for saving money on a cruise?
 How do you keep your cruise costs in check?
-Drop us an anchor below to let us know if you have used any of our 7 Easy Ways to Save $100 or More on Your Next Cruise.
+Drop us an anchor below to let us know if you have used any of our 7 Easy Ways to Save Money When Booking Your Next Cruise.